 function validateAll() {

-var valid = true;
+var valid = 0;

-if (! validateEmail() ) {
+if (validateEmail() ) {

 }

-if (! validatePelegrosa() ) {
+if (validatePelegrosa() ) {

 }

-if (! validateComments() ) {
+if (validateComments() ) {

 }

-if ( valid == false ) {
+if ( valid < 3 ) {

 return false;